CyberSift/CyberSift_Documentation/Deployment Guides/cybersift-aws.md

 ## Procedure

 1. Create a new Managed Elasticsearch Service.
 Select the hosted elasticsearch option in AWS.
+If you do not see this option type it into the search bar as shown below

 ![aws-hosed-es](https://docs.google.com/drawings/d/1QvRwJ7rMoQ3CRl1HLMsRJuvVm6amx0WOoBP30gpPjSg/pub?w=778&h=145)